marstonstudio/yacreaderlibrary-server-docker/BUILD.md

 ### Setup Instructions:

-- Replace "/path/to/comics" with the local location of your comcis folder.
+- Replace "/path/to/comics" with the local location of your comics folder.
 - Replace "<port>" with your choice of ports.

 #### Create new YACReader library